Temporary Protected Status for Syrians

-- A: Currently, USCIS has designated Syria for TPS for an additional 18-month period (from October 1, 2016 until March 31, 2018), with the possibility of renewal.
+- A: Currently, USCIS has designated Syria for TPS for an additional 18-month period (from April 1, 2018 through September 30, 2019).
 The decision on whether to extend TPS beyond the designated period will be announced at least 60 days before the 18-month period ends.

 - Q: Can TPS status lead to any permanent immigration status?

 - A: No. TPS does not provide a path to permanent resident status ("green card") or any other long term status.

 - Q: What will happen to my current immigration status if I obtain TPS?
 Can I apply for any other immigration status if I receive TPS?